ricardojlrufino/cplus-libparser/README.md

 cplus-libparser
 ========

-Library for metadata extraction (information about classes, methods, variables) of source code in C / C ++.
+Library for metadata extraction (information about classes, methods, variables) of source code in C/C++.
 This library uses the Eclipse parser (standalone), and extracts the most relevant information (primarily used to autocomplete).

 The main advantage is that it is entirely in **Java** and no requires native code (like JNI) .